Posted: February 5, 2017 | Last Updated: November 19, 2017

-Pressure ulcers, also known as bedsores or decubitus ulcers, are areas of damage to the skin usually caused by prolonged or extreme pressure, such as from sitting or lying in one position for a long time.
 Pressure to the skin can interrupt blood flow, which over time causes skin to become starved of nutrients and oxygen.
 Skin that does not receive enough blood flow will begin to break down.
-Pressure ulcers form either when the skin is under a lot of pressure for a short period of time, or when it is under a moderate amount of pressure for a long time.
+Pressure injuries form either when the skin is under a lot of pressure for a short period of time, or when it is under a moderate amount of pressure for a long time.

 Bedsores are more likely to occur over areas of the body with less body fat or muscle between skin and bone, such as at the spine, tailbone, shoulder blades, hips, heels and elbows.